saref/frustration-index-UBQP/README.md

 Aref, S. Signed networks from sociology and political science, systems biology, international relations, finance, and computational chemistry.
 Figshare research data repository (2017). doi: 10.6084/m9.figshare.5700832.v2.

-You need the following software installed on your computer to be able to run the code:
+The following steps outline the process for installing the required software on your computer to be able to run the code:

-1-Anaconda (Python 3.7 version) which allows you to run a Jupyter code.
+1-Download and install Anaconda (Python 3.7 version) which allows you to run a Jupyter code.
 It can be downloaded from https://www.anaconda.com/distribution/.
 You must select your operating system first and download the corresponding installer.

-2-Gurobi Optimizer (versions 8.0 and above are recommended) which can be downloaded from http://www.gurobi.com
+2-Register for an account on https://www.gurobi.com/registration-general-reg/ to get a free academic license for using Gurobi.
 Note that Gurobi is a commercial software, but it can be registered with a free academic license if the user is affiliated with a recognized degree-granting academic institution.
 This involves creating an account on Gurobi website and requesting a free academic license.

+3-Download and install Gurobi Optimizer (versions 8.0 and above are recommended) which can be downloaded from http://www.gurobi.com

-3-Gurobi installed into Anaconda
+4-Install Gurobi into Anaconda

-Setting up these three steps is explained in in the following links:
+Completing these steps is explained in the following links:

 for windows
 https://www.gurobi.com/documentation/8.1/quickstart_windows/installing_the_anaconda_py.html